On relative birational geometry and Nagata's compactification: Models

-(ii) $\bff$ is a quasi-modification if and only if it is cartesian. \end{lem} \begin{proof} (i) The open immersion $\calY\into\calX\into X$ factors through $\psi_\bfY\:\calY\to Y$, hence $\psi_\bfY$ is an immersion by \cite[Tag:07RK]{stacks}.
+(2) $\bff$ is a quasi-modification if and only if it is semi-cartesian. \end{lem} \begin{proof} (1) The open immersion $\calY\into\calX\into X$ factors through $\psi_\bfY\:\calY\to Y$, hence $\psi_\bfY$ is an immersion by \cite[Tag:07RK]{stacks}.
 Since $\psi_\bfY$ is schematically dominant, it is, in fact, an open immersion.

-(ii) Note that $\bff$ is a quasi-modification if and only if the open immersion $\Delta_\bff$ is proper, and the latter holds if and only if $\Delta_\bff$ is an isomorphism. \end{proof}
+(2) By definition, a pseudomodification $\bff$ is quasi-modification if and only if the open immersion $\Delta_\bff$ is proper if and only if $\bff$ is semi-cartesian. \end{proof}